 Congratulations for passing the chemist licensure examination!
-After years of studying to earn your bachelor’s degree, after all these months (perhaps years even!) of reviewing either on your own or with a group, after answering questions from the five core subjects in the two-day board exam, you are now part of an elite few who passed it, an elite few who will further mold the shape of the chemistry profession in our country.
+After years of studying to earn your bachelor’s degree, after all these months (perhaps years even!) of reviewing either on your own or with a group, after answering questions from the five core subjects for two days, you are finally part of an elite few who passed it, an elite few who will further mold the shape of the chemistry profession in our country.

-But what comes after it?
-How can you help improve the state of chemistry in the Philippines with your newfound profession?
+But what comes after that?
+How can you help improve the state of chemistry in our country with your newfound profession?
 The Integrated Chemists of the Philippines (ICP) is more than happy to offer assistance on this matter.

 Being the “RCh” Kid

-But having it does not mean you can flaunt it anywhere.
-You may include it in your curriculum vitae; in a professional sense, you may add it when you are certifying the results of laboratory analyses.
-However, it is not to be used as a bragging right, like when ordering at a coffee shop or filling up certain registration forms that do not require such to be written.
-Other acts that taint the chemistry profession are highly discouraged and may be subject to disciplinary action when needed.
+But having it does not mean you can flaunt it at just about any situation you can think of.
+You are always welcome to include it in your curriculum vitae; in a professional setting, you may add it after you certify the results of laboratory analyses you have conducted.
+However, it is not to be used as a bragging right, like when placing an order at a coffee shop, putting it on your Facebook or Instagram profile, or filling up certain registration forms that never require such to be written.
+As a rule of thumb, display your RCh designation only to individuals who care about it, like your employer and colleagues at work or to people who have asked your assistance to analyze a certain sample.

-In the academic setting, only registered chemists may teach professional chemistry subjects in an educational institution’s BS-Chemistry program, or offer review classes for examinees about to take the chemist licensure examination.
+In the academic setting, only registered chemists may teach professional chemistry courses in an educational institution’s BS-Chemistry degree program, or conduct review classes for examinees who are about to take the chemist licensure examination.

-For more on this, kindly click on the link of the IRR above.
+For more on this, kindly click on the link of the IRR found above.

 Seal is the Deal

 According to Section 37 of the IRR, each registered chemist must obtain his or her own chemist seal.
 Have you had the chance to go to a government office to notarize some papers just so they can be declared as true?
 This is very much like it.
-Results of laboratory analyses, certification reports, and other official documents must bear this seal, in addition to your signature, so the public may know that such papers are indeed correct.
+Results of testing analyses, certification reports, and other official documents coming out of the chemical laboratory must bear this seal, in addition to your signature, so the public may know that such papers are indeed correct.

 Welcome to the ICP

 With great power comes great responsibility, or so the famous comic quote goes.
-Being a registered chemist is not just an achievement; it is also a commitment.
+Being a registered chemist is not just an achievement for yourself; it is also a commitment to serve others.
 The designation RCh may be just three letters, but it carries so much weight once you affix it after your name.
 So, go out there and put this great power of yours to good use!